 Public Health England’s guidance on social distancing: www.gov.uk/government/publications/covid-19-guidance-on-social-distancing-and-for-vulnerable-people/guidance-on-social-distancing-for-everyone-in-the-uk-and-protecting-older-people-and-vulnerable-adults

-There is an accompanying Q and A Factsheet for pregnant women and their families drawn from the above guidance
+There is an accompanying Q and A Factsheet for pregnant women and their families drawn from the clinical guidance

 The RCM website has Advice for pregnant women